 The separation from the parents and the figures of reference and attachment must take place at a time when children, family and context (yes, everyone, including adults) are ready to support the fatigue of being away.
 There is no specific age to start going on holiday alone (to campuses, to school trips) but there is an expression of a desire on the part of the children and the adult’s ability to accept this desire and address it.
 Separation from adults is not just a “children’s issue” but it is, and quite a lot, a question of shared emotion and sometimes reflected and therefore also expressed by adults.
 Making them feel safe helps the little ones to be safe and aware of their abilities.

-What do you do on holiday alone?
+What to do on holiday alone?

 You participate in organized activities, you learn to respect times and deliveries, you play and maybe even get bored.
 Playing and getting bored are two necessities!